 The conference began with Jo Havemann presenting #DefyHateNow, a campaign by r0g_agency for open culture and critical transformation, a community peace-building initiative aimed at combating online hate speech and mitigating incitement to offline violence in South Sudan.
-More than ten years ago the bulk of African countries’ online ecosystem consisted of just a few millions of users, whilst today’s landscape is far different.
-This project started as a response to the way social media was used to feed the conflicts that exploded in the country in 2013 and 2016.
-It is a call to mobilize individuals and communities for civic action against hate speech and social media incitement to violence in South Sudan.
+More than ten years ago, the bulk of African countries’ online ecosystems consisted of just a few millions of users, whilst today’s landscape is far different.
+This project started as a response to how social media was used to feed the conflicts that exploded in the country in 2013 and 2016.
+It calls to mobilize individuals and communities for civic action against hate speech and social media incitement to violence in South Sudan.
 Its latest initiative is the music video #Thinkbe4uclick, a new awareness campaign specifically targeted at young people.

 The general election in 2013 was relatively peaceful.
 However, ethnic tensions continued to grow across the whole country and ethnic driven political intolerance appeared increasingly on social media, used mainly by young Kenyans.
 Online manipulation and disinformation proliferated on social media again before and after the 2017 general election campaign.